hugovk/slackbot/CONTRIBUTING.md

 If you're signed into Slack, you'll see your user account and bot account chatting with each other as the tests run.

 Tox is also available.
-If your system has Python 2.7 and 3.6 installed, installing and running tox will automatically manage the virtual Python environments and dependencies for you.
+If your system has Python 3.6 installed, installing and running tox will automatically manage the virtual Python environments and dependencies for you.

 ### Configure Travis